bartandrews/infinite_cylinder/README.rst

 **U_flow** is a program that varies the on-site interaction strength, as defined in the model Hamiltonian.
 This is used to characterize phase transitions e.g. metal to insulator.

+**J_flow** is a program that varies the coupling strength, as defined in the spin model Hamiltonian.
+This is used to characterize phase transitions e.g. FM(x)120 to PM.

 The tools employed for each 'flow' are given in the table below.

 ========   =================